Identifying and Treating Prostate Cancer

-Prostate gland is found only in males.
-The seminal fluid produced by prostate gland helps to nourish and transport the sperm.
-Prostate cancer is common in men aged over 60 years.
-Increasing age is considered as the important factor for developing prostate cancer.
-If detected early there are better chances of successful treatment, if neglected the cancerous cells may spread to other tissues of the body.
+Prostate gland is a gland located between the bladder and the penis.
+The seminal fluid produced by the prostate gland helps to nourish and transport the sperm.
+Prostate cancer is usually commonly diagnosed for men aged over 60 years.
+Gradual increase in age is considered as the important factor for developing prostate cancer.
+If detected early there are better chances of a successful treatment, but if neglected the cancerous cells may spread to other tissues of the body.

 The causes of prostate cancer are not fully understood.
 However, like other cancers, prostate cancer also occurs when there is growth of abnormal cells, which continue to live and form a tumor, later to invade the surrounding tissues.

 Those with prostate cancer suffer from the below symptoms;

 - Blood in semen

 - Pelvic discomfort

 - Bone pain and erectile dysfunction.

 There is greater risk of developing prostate cancer due to old age, family history of prostate cancer, and obesity.
 It has been found that families with a history of breast cancer (BRCA1 or BRCA2) present a greater risk of prostate cancer.
 The complications of prostate cancer are evident over a period of time.
 It is seen as spreading to other nearby organs or can travel through the bloodstream or lymph to affect the bones.
 Prostate cancer can cause urinary incontinence, a condition where the bladder loses control and there is uncontrollable wetting.
 Another complication of prostate cancer is erectile dysfunction, an inability to develop or maintain an erection of the penis during sexual intercourse.